Nolte: New Yorker Publishes Massive Fabrication About Police from Harvard Prof

 Finally, the “two-thirds” statistic is absurd on its face… The very idea that two-thirds of young men sitting in your local emergency room are victims of “legal intervention injuries” is preposterous.
 Who would believe such a thing?

-So, no, I do not believe this is a good faith mistake.
+So, no, I do not believe this is a good-faith mistake.

 As far as I’m concerned the motive is simple: Lepore and the New Yorker published a deliberate lie to validate the ongoing domestic terrorism of Black Lives Matter and Antifa, to guilt gullible elites who read the New Yorker into taking the side of “defunding the police” – which is easy to do when you’re an elite who won’t have to live with the consequences of a eunuch police force.

 It is simply astonishing to me how many people continue to want to be misinformed and lied to by the corporate media.
-Even if you are a Trump-hating leftist, why would you want to be serially-misled?
+Even if you are a Trump-hating leftist, why would you want to be serially misled?
 Why would anyone continue to watch CNNLOL or MSNBC, or read the New York Times, Washington Post, and New Yorker?

 You know what I think it is…?
 I think the left-wing consumers of these outlets – keep in mind there aren’t many of them – actually get a thrill out of reading these lies.
 What I mean is that they’re comforted by the idea that these name brand news outlets are publishing lies, are publishing propaganda.